 - If it is subject to 40 CFR 721.9582 or 40 CFR 721.10536.
 These sections list all the regulated PFAS and their significant uses that require reporting.

-This is how the EPA added that 172 chemicals to the list of PFAS chemicals for TRI Reporting.
+This is how the EPA added 176 chemicals to the list of PFAS chemicals for TRI Reporting.
 If a chemical is protected under confidential business information (CBI) then the EPA will review it separately according to the criteria to determine if it should be reported or if it should be added to the list.

 Examples of Statewide Efforts to Regulate PFAS